Coffee: The Untold Story

 Processing: From Cherry to Green Bean

-Wet Method: Here, cherries are pulped to remove the skin and mucilage before being fermented in water.
+In the wet method, cherries are pulped to remove the skin and mucilage before being fermented in water.
 This process yields a cleaner cup with more pronounced acidity and clarity.

-Once processed, the beans are dried, usually in the sun, until they reach the ideal moisture content.
+Once processed, the beans are dried—usually in the sun—until they reach the ideal moisture content.
 The green beans are then sorted for quality and graded based on size, weight, and flaws.

 Milling: Preparing Beans for Export